 If you are an employer: after creating and paying for your job listing, you can expect a call from us to help both you, us and your future applicants better understand your opening.
 We help you better understand who you’re looking for, and once that’s cleared, we give you the platform so that they can find you, too.
 Our goal is to showcase the fundamentals of the position and your company.
 You have an air hockey table and brew your own beer?
 Fine, these are nice things to have and it's okay to be proud of the cherry on the top of the cake, too.
 But what's inside the cake is what matters.

 Once the applications start showing up, you need to manage them.
 And what better way to do that than to let the team that’s about to expand handle it?
 We have the tools for that.
 No unnecessarily complex charts, no fancy reports.
 We recreated the office coffee machine discussion where the people involved can easily discuss applications.

 A personal note

-For a bit more than a year, I have worn a few too many hats.
+For more than two years already, I have worn a few too many hats.
 Just developing the application consisted of nearly two thousand commits and many thousands of lines of code.
 I have written policy documents, gauged our competition, researched taxation rules, balanced a marketing budget, talked to potential users and potential customers.
 I haven't been so proud of an achievement as I am now for a long time.